Tom McFeely: Early life

 Thomas Bernard McFeely was born in the village of Farkland, near Dungiven in County Londonderry, Northern Ireland in 1949.
-He was the eldest of 11 siblings to Catholic parents.
+He was one of 13 siblings to Catholic parents.
 His grandfather served in the British army during World War I while his uncle was a British marine who was killed in action.
 McFeely has described his grandmother and mother as militantly anti-British following the death of his uncle.
 McFeely's father was a cattle trader with Irish nationalist views.

 McFeely was educated in Derry until the age of 14, at which point he began simultaneously working for his father and working on construction sites.
 One of McFeely's first encounters with Irish Republicanism was during the 1966 United Kingdom general election in Northern Ireland, in which he voted for the republican Neil Gillespie instead of the Nationalist Party candidate Paddy Gormley in the Londonderry constituency.

 In 1968 McFeely briefly relocated to England before returning to Northern Ireland at the outset of the Northern Ireland civil rights movement.
 McFeely has claimed to have been involved in riots that occurred in that period such as the Battle of the Bogside.
 It was during this period that McFeely heard speeches by political activists such as Bernadette Devlin and Eamonn McCann and became intrigued by their socialist stances.